suprachakra/Ride-Sharing-Ecosystem/README.md

 #### **Functional Requirements (FRs):**

-1. **FR1 (Cell-Level Surge Calculation):**
+1. **FR1 (Ride-Sharing Surge Calculation):**
-   - Every 5 min, recalculate surge per H3 cell.
+   - Every 5 min, recalculate surge in pilot zones.
 If demand > supply by >10%, increase surge using parameter additional_surge_high.
    - Acceptance: In pilot A/B test, if on-time improves by ≥5% vs. control.
 If not achieved, adjust unmet_rate thresholds next PI or revert logic in test zones.

 2. **FR2 (Feature_Flag & Parameter Control):**